LTS4/seizure_eeg/README.rst

 ================================================================================
-EEG pipeline for reproducible ML
+EEG pipeline for reproducible ML on seizure data
 ================================================================================

 |build-status|